elsehow/Dissertation/src/index.md

 	TODO make this not a direct ripoff of biosense proposal -->

-Biosensing technologies are becoming pervasive throughout our daily lives, beyond wristwatches and eyeglasses, into clothing, furniture, mirrors, cars, personal robots, and ingestibles.
+Biosensing technologies are becoming pervasive in our daily lives, beyond wristwatches and eyeglasses, into clothing, furniture, mirrors, cars, personal robots, ingestibles.
 These technologies will allow us to build increasingly high-resolution models of our bodies in the wild, outside of laboratory settings.
-Applications that leverage these data could change the way we relate to our bodies, and to the bodies of others, in ways we do not yet understand.

 <!--
 	data from these biosensors are available to designers